Measurement-induced multipartite-entanglement regimes in collective spin systems: Outlook

 Similarly, the effect of entangling measurements has also been studied in \cite{szyniszewski2019,van2021,ippoliti2021}, and the overall finding is that entangling measurements can also be the driving force behind the emergence of entangled and unentangled regimes in monitored dynamics.
 In our case, however, we have found that a novel intermediate regime can be found where the entangling effects of the dynamics and the measurements balance each other out.
 It is an outstanding question to reveal how collective the measurements have to be to recover this behavior in more general models.

 Finally, measurement-induced transitions are typically regarded as challenging to be observed experimentally~\cite{noel2022,hoke2023}.
 This is because of the stochastic nature of the monitored evolution, leading to a large overhead in the amount of experiments that need to be performed~\cite{moghaddam2023}, and also of the fact that order parameters like the entanglement entropy are complex to measure in the lab.
-We point out that the order parameter we have considered here is quite simple, since the mean QFI is constructed from one- and two-particle correlation functions.
+We point out that the order parameter we have considered here is quite simple, since the mean QFI is constructed from one- and two-particle correlation functions (however, it does still require the large overhead in post-selecting measurement outcomes).
 Furthermore in certain physical platforms like ultracold atoms in optical cavities~\cite{muniz2020,li2022}, collective monitoring is a natural model to consider.
 However, in order to assess how feasible it is to observe the regimes studied here experimentally, a detailed analysis of the effects of dissipation and decoherence, which are intrinsic to the atom-light interface setting, should be performed~\cite{deutsch2010quantum,Baragiola2014}.

 \acknowledgements We are grateful to Jun Takahashi for insightful discussions about the nature of phase transitions in monitored quantum systems, and to Philip Blocher and Shane Dooley for useful comments on the first version of this manuscript.
+Work at the University of Strathclyde was supported by AFOSR grant number FA9550-18-1-0064.
 This material is partially based upon work supported by the U.S. Department of Energy, Office of Science, National Quantum Information Science Research Centers, Quantum Systems Accelerator (QSA).
-Work at the University of Strathclyde was supported by AFOSR grant number FA9550-18-1-0064.
 Additional support is acknowledge from the Canada First Research Excellence Fund.